 TSH, an innovative pedagogy and a pluridisciplinary research

-- knowledge and research paradigms that will renew the analysis and understanding of these situations.
-The THS department is particularly interdisciplinary, mobilising and combining knowledge from cognitive sciences, information and communication sciences, economics and management, philosophy, sociology, etc.
+• knowledge and research paradigms that renew the analysis and understanding of today's engineering situations (design, communication, organisation/management).
+As an interdisciplinary department, it draws on and combines knowledge from cognitive sciences, from the history of science and technology, from information and communication sciences, economics and management, the social sciences, philosophy, etc.

 Key figures

-- 30% of the courses followed by every graduate engineer of UTC-Compiegne are THS-CCs;
+• 30% of the courses taken by all UTC graduate engineers are TSH CC’s;

-- Over 500 graduates of the MPI (management of innovative projects) specialty programme of the UTC since 2000;
+• More than 500 graduates from the UTC's MPI (management of innovative projects) programme since 2000;

 The pedagogical offer

-TSH seeks to train engineers whose technological excellence will be enriched by other skills.
-Its pedagogical organization is structured around three engineering situations: design, communication, organization & management.
+TSH aims to train engineers whose technological excellence is enhanced by other skills.
+Its teaching is structured around three engineering situations: design, communication, organisation & management.

-- or in the framework of the 5 ("minor") TSH specialty courses on: digital cultural technologies; sustainable development; innovation and global corporate relations; philosophy, technology and cognition; controversies, communication and technology.
+• The 5 ("minor") TSH pathways covering: digital cultural technologies; sustainable development; innovation and global corporate relations; philosophy, technology and cognition; controversy, communication and technology.

 Research